WordenAFT/Palworld_BreedChain_Calculator/README.md

 <img width="430" alt="image" src="https://github.com/WordenAFT/Palworld_BreedChain_Calculator/assets/37527600/1fc835f5-92c3-41b9-a0f7-536fee27fb32">

-The packaged .exe file was >25 MB (~100 mb, so I can't upload it here.
+The packaged .exe file was >25 MB (~300 mb!?, so I can't upload it here.
 If you have ideas on how to do that, let me know!

 * When adding pals to the inherited and excluded lists, do not add commas between the pal names.
 * The inputs are not case-sensitive.
 Have at it!